Google could be tracking and recording your every location on your Android device, and you may not even know it!

 Pay close attention to what Google says below the Location options:

 “Google’s location service uses Wi-Fi and other signal to determine location more precisely and quickly, often with lower power usage than GPS.
 Some data may be stored on your device.
-Data may be collected even when apps are running.”
+Data may be collected even when apps aren’t running.”

 GPS helps provide your device with a precise location so you can use it for stuff like routing and turn-by-turn navigation.
 But, it consumes a ton of battery life.
 The only time you ever really want to have GPS running on your mobile device is when you need it.